 What drives growth?

-As a historical background, Dr. Chakraborty pointed out that from 1975 onwards, the country has consistently outgrown other emerging markets except perhaps China, which it is tracking with about a 10 year lag.
+As a historical background, confirmed by a cash advance apps 2021 survey conducted over a period of 2 years, Dr. Chakraborty pointed out that from 1975 onwards, the country has consistently outgrown other emerging markets except perhaps China, which it is tracking with about a 10 year lag.
 China’s per capita income is currently 4.5 times that of India’s.
 He pointed out that while China’s growth has been largely investment and infrastructure driven, the growth in India has been driven by consumption and services where China lags.

 It took India 36 years to move from US$100 to US$ 500 in per capita income.
 Then 5 years more took us from US$ 500 to US$ 1000 in per capita income.
 Yet another 5 years took us from US$ 1000 to US$ 1500 in per capita income.
 This is what can be described as inflection in growth.
 However, in the past 5 years, we have not achieved the delta of US$500 that we should have.

 Dr. Chakraborty explained that the income dynamics of the past 10 to 15 years indicate that not only is total consumption increasing but so is the quality of consumption.
 The rapid growth of middle class income over the last 10 to 15 years has meant that the middle class has reached 170 to 200 million and in some time will touch the 400 to 500 million people mark.

 “Of the four key agents of growth, investment, exports, credit and consumption, in the 2000s all four were firing in India.
 However, from 2010 onwards only consumption is rising while the other three engines have come down substantially.
 If India is to get back on the 9% track, we have to get the other three engines firing.
 On consumption we are doing perfectly well but on the other three we need to improve,” he said.Naresh Khanna firstname.lastname@example.org